rollyourown-xyz/ryo-website-content/about/privacy_data_protection/index.md

 In addition, there is no integration of these, or any other external services, in the site's custom theme templates.

-### Notes on Bootstrap and JQuery
+### Notes on Bootstrap

-We use the [Bootstrap framework](https://getbootstrap.com/) and [jQuery library](https://jquery.com/) for the reponsive theme on our website.
-We include the bootstrap.min.css, bootstrap.bundle.min.js and jQuery javascript library resources directly from this website and not linked via an external source or CDN.
+We use the [Bootstrap framework](https://getbootstrap.com/) for the reponsive theme on our website.
+We include the bootstrap.min.css and bootstrap.bundle.min.js javascript library resources directly from this website and not linked via an external source or CDN.

 TODO: Anything else needed?